AndreShannon/CMCS-240-Final-Project/README.md

 Authors: André Shannon, Maggie Dong, Ashley Frazier, and Jearice Black

-Group project completed for cs 240 at University of Richmond
+Group project completed Spring 2020 for CMSC 240 at the University of Richmond